 Maintaining a healthy circadian rhythm can also promote better sleep — another important strategy for maintaining healthy levels of insulin.

-Exercise improves insulin sensitivity in the muscles — both directly and by increasing the number of mitochondria, which are the parts of the cell that turn food in to energy.
-A healthy response to exercise requires sufficient dietary protein to build new muscle.
+Exercise or movement improves insulin sensitivity in the muscles by increasing the number of mitochondria, which are the powerhouses of the cell and turn food into energy.
+Building healthy muscle also requires sufficient dietary protein.

 Tip: Hormonal birth control can impair muscle gain and causes insulin resistance, particularly birth control with a high androgen index.
 See my blog post about the role of testosterone and insulin in weight gain.

 For more information about insulin resistance in perimenopause, see my book Hormone Repair Manual.